Search PAR

 INTRODUCTION

-ParTech, Inc. and its subsidiaries PAR Payment Services, LLC, AccSys, LLC and Punchh, Inc., (collectively referred to as “PAR,” “us,” “we,” or “our” as the context may require) respect your privacy and are committed to protecting your personal data.
-This Privacy Policy (the “Privacy Policy“) applies to information collected through the websites and mobile applications that we operate (collectively, the “Sites“) or online and offline in our provision of hardware, software, software as a service, and data services to the restaurant and retail industries (collectively, the “Products and Services“) and does not cover any information collected by third parties (unless specifically stated).
-Please note further, as described in this Privacy Policy, that some components of the Sites are operated by third parties and are therefore subject to additional terms found in the policies of those third parties.
-In such cases, there generally will be a link to the privacy policies of the third party, as described later in this Privacy Policy.
-By accessing or using the Sites or using our Products and Services, you are acknowledging the disclosures made in this Privacy Policy.
-The Privacy Policy may change from time to time, as set forth below.
-Your continued use of the Sites or our Products and Services after we make changes is deemed to be your acknowledgment of those changes, so please check the Privacy Policy periodically for updates.
+ParTech, Inc. and its subsidiaries PAR Payment Services, LLC, AccSys, LLC, and Punchh, Inc., (collectively referred to as “PAR,” “us,” “we,” or “our” as the context may require) respect the privacy of our business customers, employees of business customers, guests, and visitors (collectively, “you” and “your”) and are committed to protecting your personal information.
+This Privacy Policy (the “Privacy Policy”) applies to information collected through the websites and mobile applications that we operate (collectively, the “Sites”) or online and offline in our provision of hardware, software, software as a service, and data services to the restaurant and retail industries (collectively, the “Products and Services”) and does not cover any information collected by third parties (unless specifically stated).

 For purposes of this Privacy Policy, “personal data” or “personal information” means any information that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household.
-It does not include information that cannot reasonably be used to infer information about, or otherwise be linked to, a particular consumer, such as deidentified or aggregated data.
-We reserve the right to convert, or permit others to convert, your personal data into deidentified data or aggregate data, and may elect not to treat publicly available information as personal data, to the extent permitted by applicable law.
-We will not attempt to reidentify data that we maintain as aggregated or deidentified.
+It does not include information that cannot reasonably be used to infer information about, or otherwise be linked to, a particular consumer, such as deidentified or aggregated information.
+We reserve the right to convert, or permit others to convert, your personal information into deidentified information or aggregate information, and may elect not to treat publicly available information as personal information, to the extent permitted by applicable law.
+We will not attempt to reidentify information that we maintain as aggregated or deidentified.

 PURPOSE OF THIS PRIVACY POLICY

-This Privacy Policy provides you with information on how PAR collects and processes your personal data, including any data provided to us by customers who use and operate our Products and Services (our “Business Customers“) or that you may provide directly to us when you:
+This Privacy Policy provides you with information on how PAR collects and processes your personal information, including any information provided to us by customers who use and operate our Products and Services (our “Business Customers”) or that you may provide directly to us when you:

 • contact us for information on our Products and Services;